destroyer246k/OOPS-in-Cpp/README.md

 ## Theory
 The **“++” in C++ stands for Object-Oriented Programming (OOPs)**, which is an enhancement over the C language.
 While C is a procedural programming language, C++ introduced the concept of classes and objects, making it possible to model real-world entities more effectively.
 OOP organizes programs around objects and their interactions rather than just functions and logic, which improves modularity, reusability, and maintainability.
 It allows programmers to structure code in a way that is closer to how we think about real-world problems.
-This shift from procedure-driven design to object-driven design is what makes C++ more powerful and versatile than C.
+This shift from procedure-driven design to object-driven design is what makes C++ more powerful  than C.

 ## Programs
 ## 1. Class – Student Information